Out of the frying pan into the fire

-History of the idiom and its use
+History

 The proverb and several similar European proverbs ultimately derive from a Greek saying about running from the smoke or the fire into the flame, the first recorded use of which was in a poem by Germanicus Caesar (15 BCE – 19 CE) in the Greek Anthology.
 There it is applied to a hare in flight from a dog that attempts to escape by jumping into the sea, only to be seized by a 'sea-dog'.
-The Latin equivalent was the seafaring idiom 'He runs on Scylla, wishing to avoid Charybdis' (incidit in scyllam cupiens vitare charybdim), a parallel pointed out by Edmund Arwaker in the moral that follows his verse treatment of the fable.
+The Latin equivalent was the seafaring idiom of Scylla and Charybdis, 'He runs on Scylla, wishing to avoid Charybdis' (incidit in scyllam cupiens vitare charybdim), a parallel pointed out by Edmund Arwaker in the moral that follows his verse treatment of the fable.
 The earliest recorded use of the English idiom was by Thomas More in the course of a pamphlet war with William Tyndale.
 In The Confutacyon of Tyndales Answere (1532) More asserted that his adversary 'featly conuayed himself out of the frying panne fayre into the fyre'.

 The Italian author Laurentius Abstemius wrote a collection of 100 fables, the Hecatomythium, during the 1490s.
 This included some based on popular idioms and proverbs of the day, of which still waters run deep is another example.
 A previous instance of such adaptation was Phaedrus, who had done much the same to the proverb about The Mountain in Labour.
 Abstemius' fable 20, De piscibus e sartigine in prunas desilentibus, concerns some fish thrown live into a frying pan of boiling fat.
 One of them urges its fellows to save their lives by jumping out, but when they do so they fall into the burning coals and curse its bad advice.
 The fabulist concludes: 'This fable warns us that when we are avoiding present dangers, we should not fall into even worse peril.'

+The tale was included in Latin collections of Aesop's fables from the following century onwards, but the first person to adapt it into English was Roger L'Estrange in 1692.